Record-breaking San Francisco Bay bridge opens after delays

-SAN FRANCISCO A San Francisco Bay crossing that ranks as the world's largest self-anchored suspension bridge was put to work on Tuesday, with thousands of rush hour commuters traveling the span after it opened six years behind schedule and five times over budget.
+SAN FRANCISCO, Sept 3 The largest self-anchored suspension bridge in the world opened across San Francisco Bay late Monday night, six years behind schedule and five times over budget, police said.

-Morning rush hour traffic was lighter than usual but the bridge is expected to accommodate 280,000 daily commuters, San Francisco police said.

-The San Francisco-to-Oakland bridge had been shut to traffic last Wednesday to complete construction and build connections from the new eastern stretch to the existing toll plaza and the bay's Yerba Buena Island, before reopening the entire bridge.
+The San Francisco-to-Oakland bridge was shut to traffic last Wednesday to complete construction and build connections from the new eastern stretch to the existing toll plaza and the bay's Yerba Buena Island.

-A self-anchored suspension bridge, the span has its main cables fixed to its deck, while a traditional suspension bridge is anchored to the ground.
+A self-anchored suspension bridge has its main cables fixed to its deck.
+A traditional suspension bridge is anchored to the ground.

 The opening follows years of delays prompted by design disputes, financial struggles and safety issues.
 It also comes two decades after its predecessor partly collapsed in a 1989 earthquake.